top of page

 Dress Rehearsal

-Community is important to us, therefore we have a final open dress rehearsal for all SOUND BITES participants to attend and watch each other's pieces.
+Community is important to us; therefore, we have a final open dress rehearsal for all SOUND BITES participants to attend and watch each other's pieces.
 This also gives actors the opportunity to run their show in front of an audience before the performance.

 Post-Show Wrap-up